coleman0914/coleman0914.github.io/_posts/2025-12-12-capstone-project.md

 Attribution of project serving as inspiration (author/maker and source):

-This project is inspired by my desire to make something physical but also something thatr includes creativity.
+This project is inspired by my desire to make something physical but also something that includes creativity.
 My work onm tinkercad with electronics also gave me some input on how I will handle the electronics.
 The stool itself and the idea was derived from instructables and then after seeing the stool idea I watched a tutorial on youtube- then from there the idea was solidified.
 Tinkercad helped me understand how how LEDs are wired, and how Arduino code can be used to trigger outputs based on sensor input.
 Our use of the lab materials inspired me to do the physical component- this was from the pen project.

 Description of how project is different than the source: